tencentyun/qcloud-documents/product/视频服务/互动直播/客户端集成1/SDK更新日志_en.md

 **1. Multi-Person**

-(1) Support non-interactive broadcasting which allows live broadcasting streaming based on HLS and RTMP when combined with Tencent Cloud's LVB service
+(1) Support non-interactive broadcasting which allows live broadcasting streaming based on HLS and RTMP with Tencent Cloud's LVB service
 (2) Added self-monitoring for audio
 (3) Optimized the audio parameters configured on SPEAR cloud (4) The API for obtaining platform system camera object